3D Video Primer: Part 2

 3D Video: Who's playing?

 All of the major television manufacturers offer 3D-compatible TVs, and today's big 3D releases are available for purchase on Blu-ray, to watch in the home.
 After a long wait, there is now a standard for 3D video.
-Announced earlier this year, AVCHD 2.0 includes support for 1080 60p and 50p, and high-definition 3D movies encoded using Multiview Video Coding (MVC).
+Announced in 2011, AVCHD 2.0 includes support for 1080 60p and 50p, and high-definition 3D movies encoded using Multiview Video Coding (MVC).
 As far as 3D video creation is concerned, Panasonic and Sony are currently the only two companies that offer an 'end-to-end' 3D solution in both professional and consumer spheres, but in the consumer space they are also joined by JVC.

 As well as 3D display solutions, JVC currently markets two 3D camcorders, the twin-lens, twin-sensor GS-TD1B full HD 3D Everio, and the single-lens, single-sensor GZ-HM960BUS Full HD Everio, which can convert 2D footage into 3D in-camera.
 Like the GZ-HM960BUS, Panasonic's HDC-TM900K is a conventional single lens, single sensor 2D camcorder but when paired with an optional 3D conversion lens it can record 3D footage.